emqx/emqx-docs/en_US/rule/backend_influxdb_v2.md

 Configure the resource

-Open [EMQ X Dashboard](http://127.0.0.1:18083/#/rules), select the "Resources" tab on the left, click "Create", and select "InfluxDB HTTP V2 Service" as the resource type.
+Open [EMQX Dashboard](http://127.0.0.1:18083/#/rules), select the "Resources" tab on the left, click "Create", and select "InfluxDB HTTP V2 Service" as the resource type.

 The following configurations are included in the resource: